mcb2016/DATA512_A1/README.md

 pageview_all_views - Both the desktop and mobile views for the wikipedia page via the PageView API pageview_desktop_views - the desktop views for the wikipedia page via the PageView API pageview_mobile_views - the mobile views for the wikipedia page via the PageView API

+NOTE: Unlike the PageCount API, the PageView API excludes interaction with either spiders or crawlers.
+Please keep this in mind for this project.